f-i/Spherical_Path_Comparison/README.md

 # Spherical_Path_Comparison
-Spherical Path Comparison (spComparison) Package is developed for quantitatively measuring similarity of spherical paths with spatial uncertainties, especially the paleomagnetic apparent polar wander paths (APWPs) of tectonic plates.
+Spherical Path Comparison (spComparison) Package is developed for quantitatively measuring similarity of spherical paths with spatial uncertainties, particularly the paleomagnetic apparent polar wander paths (APWPs) of tectonic plates.
 It is powered by PmagPy (https://github.com/PmagPy/PmagPy) and GMT (https://www.generic-mapping-tools.org/).
 Read on for more details here: